SevOne

 Monitoring Palo Alto Prisma SD-WAN deployments with IBM SevOne

-To begin, just enter the Credentials that are available from your Palo Alto Networks service account.
+To begin, just enter the credentials that are available from your Palo Alto Networks service account and the SNMP credentials.

 Automatic Device Discovery